qiboteam/qiboml/doc/source/advanced/calibrator.rst

             cost.backward()
             optimizer.step()

-If we want to access the data and results of the calibration protocols we can just call the `data` and `results` methods specifying the protocol execution with its id and progressive number.
+In order to access the data and results of the calibration protocols we can just call the corresponding `data` and `results` methods and specify the protocol execution with its id and progressive number.

 .. code::